Gå til innholdet

 Trained healthcare professionals

-Most of those working at pharmacies are trained health-care professionals.
-The two main groups are Pharmacists and Pharmacy technicians.
+Most of those working at pharmacies are either Pharmacists or Pharmacy technicians.

 Pharmacy managers and pharmacists all share the general title of pharmacist.
 They are entitled to independently dispense prescribed medications and are highly qualified to advise customers and other healthcare personnel on the correct use of medications.